 OSTEOARTHRITIS TREATMENT WITH MEDICATIONS

 Drug therapy is a key component of an arthritis treatment plan.
 Many types of drugs are available.
 More detailed information is available separately.
-(See "Pharmacologic therapy of osteoarthritis".)
+(See "Initial pharmacologic therapy of osteoarthritis".)

 Pain relief medications — Analgesics relieve pain but do not have any effect on inflammation.
 These drugs are often recommended when arthritis pain does not respond to nonpharmacologic measures.
 Drugs in this class include acetaminophen and opioid (narcotic) analgesics.